nicholasjackson/open-skills/ReadMe.md

 ## Concepts
 * Provide a framework to measure developer skills
-* Directly relate skill to remuneration
 * Create a way for employees to have improved personal and technical development
+* Level field of measurement
 * Provide a way to balance current salary to market rates
-* Level field of measurement
+* Directly relate skill to remuneration - TO REMOVE?
-* Increase employee retention by removing salary as a reason for leaving
+* Increase employee retention by removing salary and career development as a reason for leaving

 ## Why Open Source
 Well we figured we don’t have all the answers, some stuff we will get wrong some stuff we just have no idea about yet.
-The concept of producing an Agile and evolving framework was appealing, producing something which potentially could draw successes from external organisations was also very appealing.
+The concept of producing an Agile and evolving framework was appealing, producing something which potentially could draw successes from external organizations was also very appealing.